Thin film: Measuring stress and strain

-The stresses in Films deposited on flat substrates such as wafers can be measured by measuring the curvature of the wafer because of strain by the film.
-Lasers are reflected off the wafer in a grid pattern and distortions in the grid are used to calculate the curvature.
-Strain in thin films can also be measured by x-ray diffraction or by milling a section of the film via focused ion beam and the relaxation observed via scanning electron microscopy.
+The stresses in films deposited on flat substrates such as wafers can be calculated by measuring the curvature of the wafer due to the strain by the film.
+Using optical setups, such as those with lasers, allow for whole wafer characterization pre and post deposition.
+Lasers are reflected off the wafer in a grid pattern and distortions in the grid are used to calculate the curvature as well as measure the optical constants.
+Strain in thin films can also be measured by x-ray diffraction, Raman spectroscopy, or by milling a section of the film using a focused ion beam and monitoring the relaxation via scanning electron microscopy.